“More and more thesis advisors are asking for better training”

 When will the next session take place?

 We haven’t set specific dates yet, but we plan to offer at least two sessions per year.
-Our goal is to hold as many sessions as necessary to meet the needs of our scientific community.
+The goal is to hold as many sessions as necessary to meet the needs of our scientific community.
 We will adapt the formats and content based on demand.